 Very little is known about trans, intersex and gender diverse people’s experience of palliative and end of life care currently, and this is a knowledge gap we feel we can help to address with our partners.

-To address this gap, we’re running a survey through which we aim to hear directly from trans, intersex and gender diverse people, and better understand their experiences.
+To address this gap, we conducted a survey to hear directly from trans, intersex and gender diverse people, and better understand their experiences.

 GIRES are a UK wide organisation whose purpose is to improve the lives of trans and gender diverse people of all ages, including those who are non-binary and nongender.